-- Circuit Trek can easily be done in 6 days vs. the 8-13 days recommended guides.
-(See our suggested 5-6 day Circuit Trek Itinerary posted.)
+- O Trek can easily be done in 6 to 7 days vs. the 8-13 days recommended guides.
+(See our suggested 6 day O Trek Itinerary posted.)

 - Bus/Ferry logistics – we also optimize bus and ferry logistics so that these times are round trip from the door of your hotel/hostel in Puerto Natales!

-Step 1 – Pick your trip: W Trek, Circuit Trek or ‘Q’
+Step 1 – Pick your trip: W Trek, O Trek or ‘Q’

-- The W Trek is by far the most popular.
-Most people do it in a relaxed 5 days but it can be done in 3 days.
-It covers the standard highlights: Glacier Grey, Valle Frances and Glacier Frances, and of course the Torres de Paine, the gem of the Park.
-There are a lot of trekkers on the W Trek in high season.
-In addition to a many backpackers, the W Trek can be swarmed by day hikers going to the same key miradors (viewpoints) as the backpackers.
-W Trek campsites can be filled to capacity.
-On the bright side you’ll meet a lot of fun and interesting people from around the world.
+- The W Trek is by far the most popular and included in all treks listed.
+While most people do it in a relaxed 5 days, it can be done in 3-4 days.
+It covers: Glacier Grey, Valle Frances and Glacier Frances, and of course, the Torres de Paine, the gem of the Park.
+You will find a lot of trekkers on the W Trek in high season as well as day hikers going to the same key miradors (viewpoints) as the backpackers.

 - The Circuit Trek or ‘O’ Trek does all of the W Trek, then continues around the back of the Torres del Paine to complete a full loop.
-We believe many backpackers could easily do it in 5 to 6 days.
-(We comfortably did it in 4.5 hiking days).
-We prefer the Circuit Trek.
-The “backside,” non-W part of the Circuit Trek, is every bit as beautiful as the W Trek but with fewer people.
-And you see a lot more of the park, which is more varied than just the W Trek.
-For instance, you walk for miles above Glacier Grey, a 7 km (4.5 mile) wide river of ice that flows down from the immense Heilo Sur (the vast Southern Patagonian Ice Field, the second largest non-polar ice shelf).
-This was our favorite part of the trek.
-And finally, the Circuit Trek gives you more time to enjoy this stunning park!
-[The tricky part of the Circuit is getting over Paso John Garner.
-This pass can sometimes be closed to travel by rangers due to high winds and/or low visibility.]
+We believe many backpackers could easily do the whole O Trek in 6 to 7 days.
+(We comfortably did it in 4.5 hiking days although with restrictions in the park, the least number of days allowed is now 6).
+We prefer the O Trek as it is every bit as beautiful as the W Trek, but with fewer people (only 80 people per day allowed).
+You also see a lot more of the park, which is more varied than just the W Trek.
+And, out favorite part of the whole trek was on the “O”, cresting Paso John Gardner and seeing Glacier Grey, a 7 km (4.5 mile) wide river of ice that flows down from the immense Heilo Sur (the vast Southern Patagonian Ice Field, the second largest non-polar ice shelf).
+[The crest over Paso John Garner is also the trickiest part; rangers can close the pass if there are high winds and/or low visibility.]

 - The ‘Q’ Trek is the ‘O’ plus the section between the Serano Visitors Center (see park map here for details) and Refugio Paine Grande.
 This section forms the tail of the ‘Q’ and adds a bit more hiking and sight seeing for those so inclined.

-Link to the .GPX File for the routes and waypoints for the Torres del Paine W Trek and Circuit Treks.
-It is arranged for the Circuit Trek but includes all tracks and waypoints the W Trek.
+Link to the .GPX File for the routes and waypoints for the Torres del Paine W Trek and O Treks.
+It is arranged for the O Trek but includes all tracks and waypoints the W Trek.